badAd/wordpress/readme.txt

 == Description ==

 The official plugin from badAd.one, this can help monetize your WordPress site by embedding badAd advertisements with shortcodes.
 Once you are a badAd monetizing Partner, this is plugin connects your WordPress site to the badAd "Dev API".
-Help videos are available.
+Help videos are available <a href="https://badad.one/444/site.html"> here</a>.

 Once connected, you can use two shortcodes: